thediyblogger/blog/content/blog/blogging-traffic-report-july-2019.md

 +++
 Hi

-Welcome to my second traffic report for  [DrawBuildPlay](https://www.drawbuildplay.com "DrawBuildPlay - Home Decor and DIY Blog") and [TheDIYBlogger](https://www.thediyblogger.com "The DIY Blogger - Pinterest Strategies").
+Welcome to my August traffic report for  [DrawBuildPlay](https://www.drawbuildplay.com "DrawBuildPlay - Home Decor and DIY Blog") and [TheDIYBlogger](https://www.thediyblogger.com "The DIY Blogger - Pinterest Strategies").

 I have read many posts by other bloggers about their Income reports and Traffic reports.
 Most of these reports show how successful they have become.
 What is usually missing is the reports from the start of their journey.
 Answers to questions like

 > How long did it take for you to see traffic and start making six figures from blogging?

-So to continue building on my first traffic report - [June Traffic Report](/blog/blogging-traffic-report-june-2019/ "June Traffic Report"), we are not a success story yet.
-But July was a great month for traffic, with trends accelerating for my DrawBuildPlay blog, getting me closer to my first goal milestone - 100k page views/month.
+So to continue building on my previous traffic reports, we are still not quite a success story yet.
+But August was an excellent month for traffic, with trends accelerating for my DrawBuildPlay blog, getting me closer than I expected to my first goal milestone - 100k page views/month.

 I feel that many bloggers who post income reports only do so once they are successful, and make it sound like they earned six figures after just one month of blogging.
 The reality is they probably spent a year or so building their audience, and some had failed blog attempts before that, before they became successful.
 I want to show you some of the pain that goes into blogging to become successful (fingers cross that I do) in real time, so you can see the work that goes into it.
 Maybe along the way you will see some of the strategies I deploy and the impact of those changes.